 Smyth County is home to a mix of races and ethnicities; however, Smyth County is predominantly home to individuals who identify as white.
-It is estimated that in 2021. the population of the county is 93.3% White, 1.4% Black, 2.8% two or more races, 1.9% Hispanic or Latino, 0.1% American Indian or Alaska Native, 0.3% Asian, and 0.2% "other".
-That being said, Smyth County has tended to "white" be comprised of individuals historically, with white individuals comprising upwards of 90% over the previous 20 years.
+It is estimated that in 2021, the population of the County is 93.3% White, 1.4% Black, 2.8% two or more races, 1.9% Hispanic or Latino, 0.1% American Indian or Alaska Native, 0.3% Asian, and 0.2% "other".
+That being said, historically Smyth County has tended to be comprised of "white" individuals making upwards of with white upwards of 90% over the previous 20 years.
 Although the vast majority of citizens, there have been increases among those who identify as Hispanic or Latino and two or more races.